trothtech/uft/doc/protocol.md

 All of the above were originally implemented without the `META` prefix and there remain implementations which do not require `META` for these attribute commands.
 It is best for a server to tolerate either form.

+`META CLASS` takes one argument, a spooling classification consisting of a single letter.
+It optionally takes a second argument indicating the type of "unit record" device applies to the file.
+All of this is relevant for environments and operating systems with integrated spooling systems such as IBM z/VM or IBM z/OS.

 New attributes or similar new meta-data *must* be prefixed with `META` for clarity and for simplifying implementations.